onflow/cadence-lang.org/docs/tutorial/05-non-fungible-tokens-1.md

 * Write a transaction to mint an NFT and create a capability so others can view it.
 * Transfer an NFT from one account to another.
 * Use a script to see if an NFT is stored in an account.
+* Implement and utilize a dictionary in Cadence.

 ## NFTs on Cadence